 Step one: cutting and installing the cement board base

-The first step (after installing the vanity) was to install the cement board.
+The first step (after installing the vanity) was to install the cement board I used as a base for my countertop.
 I used 1/2 inch cement board and cut it down using my circular saw.

-The easiest way I’ve found for cutting things like this is to put them on a foam insulation board on the ground (outside or in the garage) and cut them with a circular saw.
+The easiest way to cut things like this is to put them on a foam insulation board on the ground (outside or in the garage) and cut them with a circular saw.

 After I cut the cement board, I used 100% waterproof silicone to attach it to the vanity.
 Between the silicone and the weight of the concrete, your countertop will be very secure!